lowRISC/opentitan/hw/ip/i2c/doc/_index.md

 If the transaction is a read operation (R/W bit = 1), the target pulls bytes out of TX FIFO and transmits them to the bus until the host signals the end of the transfer by sending a NACK signal.
 If TX FIFO holds no data, the target will hold SCL low to stretch the clock and give software time to write data bytes into TX FIFO.
 TX FIFO input corresponds to {{< regref TXDATA >}}.
-Typically, a NACK signal is followed by a STOP or RESTART signal and the IP will raise an exception if the host sends a STOP signal after an ACK.
+Typically, a NACK signal is followed by a STOP or repeated START signal and the IP will raise an exception if the host sends a STOP signal after an ACK.
-An ACK/NACK signal is inserted into the ACQ FIFO as the first bit (bit 0), in the same entry with a STOP or RESTART signal.
+An ACK/NACK signal is inserted into the ACQ FIFO as the first bit (bit 0), in the same entry with a STOP or repeated START signal.
 For ACK and NACK signals, the value of the first bit is 0 and 1, respectively.
 The following diagram shows consecutive entries inserted into ACQ FIFO during a read operation: